aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

     - An Ethereum provider such as [Frame](https://frame.sh) or [MetaMask](https://metamask.io/) and a compatible Ethereum wallet such as [Ledger](https://www.ledger.com/) or [Trezor](https://trezor.io/) if your Ethereum provider either does not have key management ("wallet") functionality built-in or you prefer not to use the built-in wallet functionality.
 (Note that most mobile Web3 browsers have a built-in Ethereum provider and wallet.)

-    - If you are using Aragon on mainnet, you will need to set your Ethereum provider to use the Main Ethereum Network ("mainnet").
+    - **If you are using Aragon on mainnet**, you will need to set your Ethereum provider to use the Main Ethereum Network ("mainnet").
 You will then need to load your wallet with enough ETH to pay for gas when you deploy your organization and make transactions within the organization.
 ETH can be acquired from a cryptocurrency exchange that [lists ETH](https://docs.ethhub.io/using-ethereum/how-to-buy-ether/).
 As a rough estimate of how much ETH you should start with, multiply 20,000,000 times the [current “standard” gas price](https://ethgasstation.info/) times 0.000000001 to find out how much ETH you need.
 For example, at a current standard gas price of 10 gwei, you should start with 0.2 ETH.

-    - If you are using Aragon on testnet, you will need to set your Ethereum provider to use the Rinkeby Test Network ("Rinkeby").
+    - **If you are using Aragon on testnet**, you will need to set your Ethereum provider to use the Rinkeby Test Network ("Rinkeby").
 You will then need to load your wallet with test ether for the Rinkeby test network.
 This test ether is used to pay for gas when you deploy your organization and make transactions within the organization.
 You can try the [Rinkeby faucet](https://faucet.rinkeby.io/) or post your Rinkeby testnet address in the [#faucet channel on Aragon Chat](https://aragon.chat/faucet) to receive test ether for free.
 Please wait patiently for an Aragon team member to see your message if you post your faucet request in the Aragon Chat.

 ## 2. Templates